BigBigDoudou/coding_game/puzzles/medium/stock_exchange_losses.md

 **Code Version 2**

-It could be done with a recursive method but the stack level is too deep for larg dataset.
+It could be done with a recursive method but the stack level is too deep for large dataset.

 ```ruby
 @n = gets.to_i